-I peered into the reflection of the mirror, and I wondered who the person was staring back at me.
+One morning in 2009, I peered into the reflection of the mirror, and I wondered who the person was staring back at me.
 I had been too depleted financially to get my hair done at a beauty shop and was taken by a friend to a hair design school.
 This is a shop where the students are learning to cut hair practice on you.
 I sat nervously in the chair as the dye was placed on my head and the foils.
 Soon I was ushered under the dryer, but something kept running down my neck.
-The stain had seeped through the foil.
-After shampooing, the stylist showed me the brown spots that ran and dried.
+The hair dye had seeped through the foil.
+After shampooing, the stylist showed me the brown spots that had ran and dried.
 There were large dark brown spots in my blonde hair that looked horrible.
-Her assistant came out, the manager and soon a host of women were standing around my chair trying to decide what to do with the mess.
+Her assistant came out, the manager, and soon a host of women were standing around my chair trying to decide what to do with the mess.
 The manager asked if she could re-dye and cut my hair.
-I nodded and sat in shock as I heard her clippers begin to literally shave the back of my head in a boy type haircut that left me with about an inch or two of hair on top that she spiked with gel.
+I nodded and sat in shock as I heard her clippers begin to shave the back of my head in a boy-type hair cut that left me with about an inch or two of hair on top that she spiked with gel.
 The color red she chose was more of a burgundy and covered the brown spots.
 It was such a drastically different look that I still had trouble gazing into the mirror when it was time to go out in public.

 I stood there on wobbly legs, my cane in hand but did not budge from my seat.
-I watched as many made their way down to the “altar.”
+I watched as many made their way down to the altar.
 I listened as the minister placed his hands on the heads of the many and began to pray for each one.
 My heart hurt so badly.
-At that moment, I started to notice the seeping blood and the sweeping sorrow and the constant throbbing that seemed to take my very breath.
-My heartfelt like a sieve that blood was pouring out of.
-“HELP–SOS– HELP!”
+At that moment, I began to notice the seeping of sorrow and the constant throbbing that seemed to take my very breath.
+My heart felt like a sieve that blood was pouring out of.
+HELP.